-A dollar roll transaction involves a sale by a Fund of a security concurrently with an agreement by the Fund to repurchase a similar security at a later date at an agreedupon price.
+A dollar roll transaction involves a sale by a Fund of a security concurrently with an agreement by the Fund to repurchase a similar security at a later date at an agreed-upon price.
 A dollar roll may be considered a borrowing giving rise to leverage.
 The securities that are repurchased will bear the same interest rate and a similar maturity as those sold, but the assets collateralizing these securities may have different prepayment histories than those sold.
 During the period between the sale and repurchase, the Fund will not be entitled to receive interest and principal payments on the securities sold.
 Proceeds of the sale will be invested in additional investments, and the income from these investments will generate income for the Fund.
 If such income does not exceed the income, capital appreciation and gain or loss that would have been realized on the securities sold as part of the dollar roll, the use of this technique will diminish the investment performance of the Fund compared with what the performance would have been without the use of dollar rolls.
-Dollar rolls involve the risk that the market value of the securities subject to a Fund's forward gale commitment may increase above, the exercise price of the forward commitment.
+Dollar rolls involve the risk that the market value of the securities subject to a Fund's forward purchase commitment may decline below, or the market value of the securities subject to a Fund's forward sale commitment may increase above, the exercise price of the forward commitment.
 In the event the buyer of the securities files for bankruptcy or becomes insolvent, a Fund's use of the proceeds of the current sale portion of the transaction may be restricted.